HVAC contractors in

 Licensing Requirements

-Vermont requires contractors to obtain a license through the Office of Professional Regulation for projects over $3,500.
-Must pass trade exam, provide proof of 4 years experience or equivalent education, maintain $15,000 surety bond, and renew biennially with continuing education requirements.
+Vermont requires HVAC contractors to hold a Mechanical Contractor License through the Office of Professional Regulation.
+Must pass trade exam and business law exam, provide proof of 4 years experience or approved apprenticeship completion, carry required insurance, and renew biennially with continuing education requirements.

 Permit Requirements